octagonal/AnthonyMadhvani_Bachelorproef/paper/020_the_example_app.md

 ### Extensibility

-> Extensibility is the capacity to extend or stretch the functionality of the development environment — to add something to it that didn't exist there before.
+> Extensibility is the capacity to extend or stretch the functionality of the development environment — to add something to it that didn't exist there before. -MSDN, What is Extensibility?

 While clearly related to the degree of decoupling, the extensibility of code is an important measurement on its own.
 Without a good system in place to extend existing code, it becomes increasingly difficult make additions that are clean, easy to test and not reliant on global state.

 ### Verbosity of code

 > Good code should be easy to comprehend at a glance.
-This is easier if most of the characters directly serve the purpose of the code.
+This is easier if most of the characters directly serve the purpose of the code. -Nathan Long

 Due to Java's age, a lot of "ceremony" is sometimes required to achieve what a modern language can do more easily.
 This is especially evident when using an older version of Java like Android does.
 While certain projects want to remove Java from the picture entirely, such as Kotlin, there is no evidence to support that Google will move away from Java anytime soon.
 So improving on the efficiency and speed of Android development using standard Java is a top priority.
 This becomes all the more important when deciding how a whole application should be structured.